Revou-FSSE-Jun25/milestone-1-ingenioust91/README.md

 ## Deployment
 Steps to deploy this webisite :
 1. Go to repository https://github.com/Revou-FSSE-Jun25/milestone-1-ingenioust91
+2. Create a new fork to your repository.
-2. Go to Settings on menu bar.
+3. Go to Settings on menu bar.
 ![Deploy-1](https://i.imgur.com/8bjFOAM.jpeg)
-3. Go to Pages menu
+4. Go to Pages menu
-4. Deploy from branch, and select branch main.
+5. Deploy from branch, and select branch main.
 Click save.
 ![Deploy-2](https://i.imgur.com/moLYGEY.jpeg)
-5. Wait until deployment process done.
-You can see the process on Action menu bar
+6. Wait until deployment process done.
+You can see the process on Action menu bar.
 ![Deploy-3](https://i.imgur.com/KBzNj6B.jpeg)

 # SEO support